faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-writing-with-ai-assistance.md

 It would be better than using AI to do it.

-For instance, running your article through some great publication and their human curators, would be a nice option.
+For instance, running your article through a great publication and its human curators would be a nice option.

 ---